hyperledger/identus-cloud-agent/docs/docusaurus/dids/create.md

 ### 3. List the created DID

-Checking the `GET /did-registrar/dids` endpoint, the response should now return a list containing 1 DID.
+`GET /did-registrar/dids` endpoint returns the response that should have a list containing one DID.

 ```json
 [